According to Section 2(i) of the Asylum Act, a safe third country is defined as:

-In the event of applying the “safe third country” concept, the applicant, when this fact is communicated to him or her, can declare immediately but within 3 days at the latest why in his or her individual case, the specific country does not qualify as a safe third country.2 The law does not specify in which format and language this information should be communicated to the applicant, if an interpreter should be made available, or if a written record should be prepared.
-In the Röszke transit zone, the case officers refuse to take submissions that are not written in English (see section on the Border Procedure).
-Equally, the law does not specify the format or language, the availability of interpreters, and the preparation of a written record pertaining to applicants’ “declaration” either.
-No mandatory, free-of-charge legal assistance is foreseen for this process.
-Due to the lack of a functioning legal aid system accessible to asylum seekers, the vast majority of them have no access to professional legal aid during the asylum procedure.
+In the event of applying the “safe third country” concept, the applicant, when this fact is communicated to him or her, can declare immediately but within 3 days at the latest why in his or her individual case, the specific country does not qualify as a safe third country.
+The law does not specify in which format and language this information should be communicated to the applicant, if an interpreter should be made available, or if a written record should be prepared.
+The law does not specify the format or language, the availability of interpreters, and the preparation of a written record pertaining to applicants’ “declaration”.
+No mandatory, free-of-charge legal assistance is foreseen for this process, however if the applicants request the assistance of HHC attorneys in time, then the HHC attorneys are able to assist their clients with these submissions.

 The list of safe third countries

-In July 2015, Hungary amended its asylum legislation in various aspects and adopted a National List of Safe third Countries.5 Following a subsequent amendment to the list, the following countries are currently considered safe third countries:
+In July 2015, Hungary amended its asylum legislation in various aspects and adopted a National List of Safe Third Countries.
+Following a subsequent amendment to the list, the following countries are currently considered safe third countries:

 - EU Member States